Image

 • visibly associated with law enforcement

-If you are going through a checkpoint in Glendale, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our determined Glendale, MO attorneys will ferociously defend you and protect your rights in the court of law.
-Reach out to us online to discuss your situation with a compassionate and cunning DUI attorney near you today.
+If you are going through a checkpoint in Glendale, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our experienced Glendale, MO attorneys will tenaciously defend you and protect your rights in the court of law.
+Reach out to us online to review your case with a kind and cunning DUI attorney near you today.

-Through Combs Waterkotte, you have access to some of the best criminal defense services in the Glendale, MO area.
-At Combs Waterkotte, a DUI attorney near you will fight for your rights and navigate the legal process when you have been arrested for driving under the influence of alcohol or drugs in Glendale or anywhere in Missouri.
-In addition, our top Glendale, MO defense lawyers can help you with a number of other kinds of cases, including:
+Get the best quality criminal defense available in Glendale, MO through Combs Waterkotte.
+At Combs Waterkotte, a DUI attorney near you will protect you against the court and defend you when you have been arrested for driving under the influence in Glendale or anywhere in Missouri.
+In addition, our top Glendale, MO defense lawyers can help you with a number of other case types, including:

-Do not waste any time.
-If you have been stopped or arrested for driving under the influence near Glendale, MO, you need to hire a trustworthy DUI attorney near you.
+Do yourself a favor and act now.
+If you have been stopped or arrested for driving under the influence near Glendale, MO, find a trustworthy DUI attorney near you.
 A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
-When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Glendale, MO will protect you.
-Contact our Glendale, MO defense law firm right away to consult a lawyer about your rights, your case and your future.
+Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Glendale, MO can defend you.
+Contact our Glendale, MO defense law firm right away to discuss your rights, your case and your future.

 View Service Areas